 There is a misconception among many travelers who believe that you can't go to the beach and have a great adventure at the same time.
-Nothing could be further from the truth, however, as with most other destinations, the beach can provide some opportunities for epic excursions.
-Here's a list of some of the best places to go to enjoy both an amazing beach setting and an adventure at the same time.
+Nothing could be further from the truth, however.
+As with most other destinations, the beach can provide some opportunities for epic excursions and heart-pumping activities.
+Here's a list of some of the best places to go to enjoy both an amazing beach setting and a grand adventure at the same time.

 The Caribbean is certainly a fantastic place for anyone looking for a bit of rest and relaxation on the beach, but there is also plenty to do for those who prefer to stay active while on holiday.
 For instance, the island of Nevis actually has a bourgeoning cycling scene both on and off road.

 Road riders will want to stick to the main road that runs completely around the island, offering some wonderful views of the ocean and island landscapes while en route.
 Mountain bikers can explore those settings further by leaving the road behind completely.
 In the island's interior they'll discover some great jeep trails and single track that that range from very easy to quite challenging.

 While on Nevis you can also go hiking or climbing as well, so there are several adventurous ways to explore this island paradise.